aurghya-0/course-materials/Converted_C_guidelines/12.typ

 - Encourage peer discussion and group problem solving during practice.
 - Reinforce concepts by repeatedly referencing rules as bugs emerge.
 - Use visual aids such as charts for keyword lists and naming rules.

-This guideline provides a thorough, beginner-friendly approach that expands learners' understanding of C keywords and naming conventions while promoting best practices.